se-edu/learningresources/contents/shells/bash.md

 Notice in this case, `calculate` uses the data in `DataBundle` as input, and output the results to the file `result`.
 Then, `result` is taken as input to `verify`, and the final verification result is printed on screen.

-Furthermore, if the code we have written is buggy, it throws an exception and the error message will be redirected to the error output.
+Furthermore, if the code of `calculate` is buggy, it throws an exception and the error message will be redirected to the error output.
 As a result, our result file will be empty!
 In order to handle this properly, we can also redirect our error output to a file `errors`, and verify that it is empty (so that no errors have occurred during execution) before we execute `verify`.

 ```bash
 #!/bin/bash